chandanmahato624/100-Days-Coding/Day-20.md

 : smiley :

-### 476. Number Complement
+### 2828.
+Check if a String Is an Acronym of Words <font color="Red"> -Unwatched </font>
 #### Example 1:

-Input: num = 5\
+Input: words = ["alice","bob","charlie"], s = "abc"\
-Output: 2\
+Output: true\
-Explanation: The binary representation of 5 is 101 (no leading zero bits), and its complement is 010.
-So you need to output 2.
+Explanation: The first character in the words "alice", "bob", and "charlie" are 'a', 'b', and 'c', respectively.
+Hence, s = "abc" is the acronym.

 #### Example 2:
-Input: num = 1
+Input: words = ["an","apple"], s = "a"\
-Output: 0
+Output: false\
-Explanation: The binary representation of 1 is 1 (no leading zero bits), and its complement is 0.
-So you need to output 0.
+Explanation: The first character in the words "an" and "apple" are 'a' and 'a', respectively.
+The acronym formed by concatenating these characters is "aa".
+Hence, s = "a" is not the acronym.
 ```bash
   Easy level coding questions
 ```